MicrosoftDocs/Viva/Viva/insights/advanced/setup-maint/assign-licenses.md

 ### If mailboxes are not fully migrated to Microsoft 365 Exchange Online

 If your organization hasn't fully migrated to Microsoft 365 Exchange Online, you might encounter mailboxes that are hosted using Exchange on-premises.
-Your Microsoft Entra ID [Global Admin](/azure/active-directory/roles/permissions-reference#global-administrator) or [Exchange admin](/azure/active-directory/roles/permissions-reference#exchange-administrator) can help to determine if you will encounter this scenario, and assist you with migrating these mailboxes to Microsoft 365 Exchange Online.
+Your Microsoft Entra ID [Exchange admin](/azure/active-directory/roles/permissions-reference#exchange-administrator) can help to determine if you will encounter this scenario, and assist you with migrating these mailboxes to Microsoft 365 Exchange Online.

 ## When newly licensed users show up in data